Didn't find what you were looking for?

 2. Hair Loss

-Chemotherapy drugs target rapidly dividing cells, including hair follicles, which can lead to partial or complete hair loss.
+Chemo drugs target rapidly dividing cells, including hair follicles, which can lead to partial or complete hair loss.
 Hair loss due to chemotherapy is usually temporary, with regrowth starting a few months after treatment ends.

 3. Pain

 In some patients, chemo treatment can cause pain in different parts of the body, such as the mouth, throat, and joints.
-This chemotherapy pain can be managed through medications.
+This pain can be managed through medications.

 4. Mouth and Throat Sores